niraj17singh/niraj17singh.github.io/_pages/projects.md

 fullwidth: true
 redirect_from:
 ---
+## In Visual Attention Model, our Neuromotive team is divided into two groups.
+One is working in attention model and the other one is working in Eye-Tracker.
 ## Attention Model for Object Detection<br>
-`python` `open-cv` `keras` `VGG-16 Net` `MatConvNet`<br>
-* In this model we are focusing on the implementation of the model which will search for the target object in the same manner as human looks at the interested object in the entire image.
+* In this work we are focusing on implementation of the model which will search for the target object in the same manner as human looks at the interested object in the entire image.
-* I have used the VGG-16 Net architecture and this has been implemented using keras library in python.
 * Implementation done based on the approach suggested in this [paper](http://www.robots.ox.ac.uk/~vgg/publications/2015/Parkhi15/parkhi15.pdf).
 * Detailed note of methodology followed is presented in the [**_Project blog_**](https://anirudhk686.github.io/facial_recognition/).<br>[[_Source code_]](https://github.com/anirudhk686/facial_recognition)

-## Antarctic weather data analysis using ARIMA model <br>(_June 2017_)
+## Eye-Tracker <br>
 `python` `Jupyter-notebook` `statsmodel` `matplotlib`<br>
 * This project was also part of my internship at [National Centre for Antarctic and Ocean Research](http://www.ncaor.gov.in/) , India.
 * After priliminary analysis, modeled temperature data with the Seasonal ARIMA model.
 Forecast was also done based on the obtained model.